paramhanji/Parallel-PNG/README.md

 # Parallel-PNG
 Parallelize the popular Sieve of Eratosthenes algorithm using a OpenCL.
-This is a college project.
+Use Prime numbers so generated in implementation of RSA

+Requirements:
+1) OpenCL (install separately)
+2) Numpy (pip install)
+3) Cython (pip install)

 Code for RSA is implemented in Cython.
 Instructions to build code and run: